Betty Gore's house.

 In 1977, Betty met a woman named Candace "Candy" Montgomery, who had recently moved to Collin County with her family.

 Candy and Betty were both members of the choir at the First United Methodist Church in Lucas.
-Furthermore, their two daughters were of similar ages and attended the same church camp together.
+Furthermore, their daughters were of similar ages and attended the same church camp together.
 Consequently, the two mothers became friends.

 Unfortunately, it didn't take long for this new friendship to go awry.